“The world is a dangerous place, not because of those who do evil, but because of those who look on and do nothing.”

 Even though the events in Syria have been unfolding for over two years, I have never really felt like our nation had a vested interest in getting involved.
 Of course, I believe that any nation with so many resources and the ability to deal with these conflicts has an obligation to do something, but I realize that the climate of each conflict makes that all but impossible.

 But international laws have been broken.
 Atrocities have been committed.
-And more importantly, many more will be committed if we do not act.
+And more importantly, much more will happen if we do not act.
 Assad will continue gassing and bombing innocent civilians, Iran will feel no pressure to cease their nuclear ambitions, and a dozen other nations/factions/regimes that have been under the radar will start to emerge.